OH molecule as a quantum probe to jointly estimate electric and magnetic fields: Parameter estimation with dynamical probes

 resulting in an optimal value of:

-Clearly $|\psi_0\rangle$ is independent of the values of the parameters since the derivatives of the the Hamiltonian are, which makes the strategy practically implementable.
+Clearly $|\psi_0\rangle$ is independent of the values of the parameters, since the control strategy makes the QFI depend only on the derivatives of the Hamiltonian, which are constant since the Hamiltonian has a linear dpendence on the fields.
+While implementing the control operations may be challenging, having a parameter-independent optimal initial state makes the overall strategy more practical.
+The advantage obtained by using the optimal control strategy is shown in Fig.~\ref{figcontrols}, where $C^S( \boldsymbol{\lambda})$ is plotted for the free evolution and for the controlled evolution, taking $| \psi_0 \rangle$ Eq.~\eqref{opt_probe} as initial state.
+Interestingly, it is possible to observe that exist regions where $C^S( \boldsymbol{\lambda})$ increases with time in the uncontrolled scenario.

-We notice that, even if the scalar bound $\Tr[Q^{-1}]$ does not decrease monotonically in time, it can show a quadratic scaling $t^{-2}$ for long times even in absence of control operations, as previously shown for the aligned fields in Fig.~\ref{aligned}.
-In particular, it is also possible that the long-time parameter-dependent coefficient of the quadratic scaling is smaller (i.e. better) than the short-time one.
-We stress that this is just a byproduct of choosing a suboptimal probe state.
+We notice that, even if the scalar bound $C^S( \boldsymbol{\lambda})$ does not decrease monotonically in time, it can show a quadratic scaling $\tau^{-2}$ for long times even in absence of control operations, as previously shown for the aligned fields in Fig.~\ref{aligned}.
+For suboptimal initial states, it is also possible that the long-time parameter-dependent coefficient of the quadratic scaling is smaller (i.e. better) than the short-time one.
 Using a control strategy with optimal initial preparation, the optimal parameter-independent quadratic scaling is maintained throughout the whole evolution.